Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 ## Frontend Friday Folks

-### Fridays at 11:00 AM ET and Saturdays at 12:00 PM ET
+### Every other Friday at 11:00 AM ET

-### Leaders:

-- Fridays: Jörn Bernhardt
-- Saturdays: Aishwarya Mali
+### Leaders: Jörn Bernhardt and Aishwarya Mali

-We first started Frontend Friday Folks every Friday.
-But now, we also have a session on Saturdays: Savvy Saturday Stylers Slaying CSSBattle!
-We work on a puzzle at [CSSBattle](https://cssbattle.dev/), and we're taking over the `#co-working-room` channel during this time.
+Every other Friday, we solve a new puzzle at [CSSBattle.dev](https://cssbattle.dev/).
+We meet in the #co-working-room for this Coffee Table, and can move our meeting to a breakout room so as not to disturb any co-working VC members.
 Feel free to join us and learn more about CSS!
+If you can't make it, be sure to play along on your own and post your answers in [Virtual Coffee's CSS Battles Discussion board](https://github.com/orgs/Virtual-Coffee/discussions/categories/css-battles)!

 ## Virtual Coffee Book Club